Chapter 43

 Translation

-The softest thing under Heaven gallops through the hardest under Heaven.
-What has no substance enters where there is no gap.
-From this I know the benefit of nonaction.
-The teaching without words, the benefit of nonaction — few under Heaven can match them.
+The softest thing under Heaven rides sovereign through the hardest under Heaven.
+What has no substance passes through where there is no opening.
+From this I know the value of nonaction.

 Word Notes